 - Never Stop Learning: The world is constantly evolving and new insights are discovered every day.
-As a twenty something year old, you can’t afford to not be up to date on issues concerning the world.
+As a twenty or thirty something year old, you can’t afford to not be up to date on issues concerning the world.
 You might, or might not, be done with your education but learning for self-development is a lifelong thing.
 Reading books, surfing through educative articles and podcasts online, attending seminars, networking, and taking courses are great ways to expand your knowledge and develop yourself.
 Through constant learning you obtain new skills which can be very helpful in your career on the long run.

 - Take Charge of Your Finances: This would probably be the hardest bit, but it still has to be done.
 It’s often the case that people who don’t begin to get their finances together in their 20’s struggle well into their lives to find their feet.
 Take charge of your finances by having a well mapped out budget and a disciplined saving regimen.
 A budget gives you a bird’s eye view of your financial life.
 It sheds light on bad spending habits, and helps curtail the risk of overspending on trivial items and under saving for major needful goals.
 When you know where all your money is going, it makes it easier to cut costs and start saving.
 How much should you save?
 Start from the level you can but start all the same.
 Major reasons for saving include emergency funds (These are for necessary for unexpected occurrences like car repairs, health care, or job loss), furthering your education, weddings, luxury items and trips (because you deserve to spoil yourself every now and then) and retirement.
 If you have children at this stage, then saving for them, especially their education is helpful.
 Click here to find out more on that.